openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 input_dim: 500
 ```

-However, if your model contains more than one input, Model Optimizer is able to convert the model with inputs specified in a form of 1, 2, 3 of the list above.
-The last form is not supported for multi-input topologies.
+However, if your model contains more than one input, Model Optimizer is able to convert the model with inputs specified in one of the first three forms in the above list.
+The 4th form is not supported for multi-input topologies.

 #### 9. What does the message "Mean file for topologies with multiple inputs is not supported" mean? <a name="question-9"></a>